Ha-Mundo/Api-Test/README.md

 1- I started with the HTML architecture

-2- I fetched all the data from the API with Async Await Promises and I printed all the data to saw the result
+2- I fetched all the data from the API with Async Await Promises and I printed all the data to saw the result on the console

+3- I used Map and Set to find all the unique Sectors and I used a Foreach to loop through the total sectors and find all the percentages for each sector

-3- I used some DOM manipulation to populate the frontend HTML
+4- I used some DOM manipulation to populate the frontend HTML

-4- I added some basic styles with the CSS
+5- I added some basic CSS styles

 ## Considerations